pixelzee3/100-days-of-code/log.md

 **Today's Progress**: Tried to work on an old Discord bot I was working on.

 **Thoughts**: The breaking changes in my module bundlers really threw me off - the development experience wasn't nice 😔.

+### Day 34: May 7, 2022

+**Today's Progress**: Worked on my Discord bot.

+**Thoughts**: The development experience doesn't feel straightforward.
+I feel like I'm falling for the premature optimization trap 😱.